Hexa-acylated Lipopolysaccharide: How this key metabolite plays a role in inflammation

 About the author

-Anita is an Accredited Practicing Dietitian, Pharmacologist and Clinical Application Specialist at Microba with experience in the medical and private practice space.
+Anita is an Accredited Practicing Dietitian, Pharmacologist and Lead Microbiome Coach at Microba with experience in the medical and private practice space.
 Anita has always been fascinated with human physiology, food and biochemistry, and is now delving into the exciting world of the gut microbiome.

 1.Cani, P., Bibiloni, R., Knauf, C., Waget, A., Neyrinck, A., Delzenne, N. & Burcelin, Changes in gut microbiota control metabolic endotoxemia-induced inflammation in high-fat diet-induced obesity and diabetes in mice.
 Diabetes.
 2008;1470-1481. doi: 10.2337/db07-1403.